 A mobile device is defined as a portable device which can be used to store or process information.
 Examples include but are not limited to laptops, tablets, USB sticks, removable disc drives and smartphones.

 This policy does not envisage home, or remote, working from outside the UK, as this would involve significant legal and practical issues, affecting both you and the School.
-If you wish to work from a location outside of the UK, you must obtain prior permission from [NAME].
+If you wish to work from a location outside of the UK, you must obtain prior permission from the Executive Headteacher.

-Homeworking may be requested by staff working in [DETAIL WHICH DEPARTMENTS AND ROLES] departments and job roles with the exception of teachers [other positions], as these roles can only be undertaken in the workplace.
+Homeworking may be requested by staff working in Senior Leadership job roles with the exception of teachers, teaching assistants, premises staff, as these roles can only be undertaken in the workplace.

 This policy does not form part of any contract of employment and the School may amend it at any time.